netdata/netdata/web/api/queries/stddev/README.md

 This is an easy way to check the % variation, without using absolute values.

-For example, you may trigger an alarm if your web server requests/sec `cv` is above 20 (`%`) over the last minute.
-So if your web server was serving 1000 reqs/sec over the last minute, it will trigger the alarm if had spikes below 800/sec or above 1200/sec.
+For example, you may trigger an alert if your web server requests/sec `cv` is above 20 (`%`) over the last minute.
+So if your web server was serving 1000 reqs/sec over the last minute, it will trigger the alert if had spikes below 800/sec or above 1200/sec.

 ## how to use

-Use it in alarms like this:
+Use it in alerts like this:

 ```
- alarm: my_alarm
+ alarm: my_alert
     on: my_chart
 lookup: cv -1m unaligned of my_dimension
  units: %